 🦄 Unicorn cakesicle decorating

-One of my favourite things about cakesicles is that you can go nuts with decorating them.
-There are so many topping ideas and different designs for your cakesicles!
 For a gorgeously spooky Halloween unicorn cakesicle, you’ll need a few things.
 I like to use candy melts for the shell and then fondant icing for the unicorn horn, eyes and flower crown.

-Cakesicle shell / coating colours:
+Cakesicle shell coating colours:

 Unicorn horn decorations:

-I use black fondant icing for the unicorn horn.
-You simply pinch off a small piece of the fondant and roll it into a small log, roughly 2inches (5cm) long, thinner at the end and thicker in the middle.
+Pinch off a small piece of the fondant and roll it into a small log, roughly 2inches (5cm) long, thinner at the end and thicker in the middle.
 Pick up the log in the middle and fold in half, gently twisting the two sides together in a spiral until you can pinch the tip sealing the horn together.

 Attach the horn to your cakesicle by brushing the back of the base of the horn with water and then pressing this into the top centre of your cakesicle.
 The water will create a sticky surface to your fondant that will help it attach to your cakesicle, but note that these will still be a bit fragile!